Red Velvet Crinkle Cookies from Scratch

-Chocolatey, fudgy, and delicious.
-These easy red velvet crinkle cookies are the perfect holiday or valentines day treat.
-They have a tasty cake-like texture and are dusted with a generous amount of powdered sugar.
+Chocolatey, chewy and fudgy, these easy red velvet crinkle cookies are the perfect holiday treat.
+The dusting of powdered sugar gives them a snowy appearance while the cracks reveal a gorgeous red hue.
 Serve these scrumptious cookies with hot chocolate.

 - Unsalted butter: Make sure that the butter is at room temperature when preparing this recipe to achieve the best cookie texture.